 Our Market Guide is meant to be a growing site for AHCJ’s freelancers to find out what assigning editors at specific outlets are looking for from writers.
 These editors have been kind enough to share the mission of their outlets and set some parameters for pitching ideas.
 Please follow their guidance closely.

 The Atavist Magazine “publishes one incredible true story every month,” according to its website.
-This pioneer of digital storytelling is interested in pitches from health care reporters and pays a baseline fee of $6,000 for stories that start at 8,000 words.
+This pioneer of digital storytelling pays a baseline fee of $6,000 for stories that start at 8,000 words.
 See the market guide...

-This publication is owned by the British Medical Association but is is editorially independent of the BMA.
+This publication is owned by the British Medical Association but is is editorially independent.
 It is read by physicians and scientists, mostly in the U.K. and U.S., with a growing audience in India and China.
-We want great stories that keep the medical audience in mind and refer back to the evidence.
 See the market guide...

 Brain & Life is published on behalf of the American Academy of Neurology.
-The publication pays experienced writers $1 per word for print and digital articles.
 Most story ideas are generated internally.
 Freelancers should introduce themselves through email.
 See the market guide...

 Cancer Today is both a quarterly magazine and an online publication updated at least twice a week.
 Its articles are targeted to cancer patients, survivors, and their family members and friends.
-Editors are interested in pitches about science and research, family and financial matters, lifestyle choices, and quality of life.
 See the market guide...

 This women’s magazine, with a large social media presence, caters to women ages 18-35.
-Lifestyle editor Ashley Oerman is looking for health pitches targeted to this demographic for both the digital platform and the print magazine.
+It is looking for health pitches targeted to this demographic for both the digital platform and the print magazine.
 See the market guide...

 Costco Connection is a print and online publication.
 The magazine comes out monthly and each issue reaches an estimated 30 million people.
-The editors are looking for pitches for features and short articles, and most stories must have some connection to Costco suppliers, services or members.
+The editors are looking for pitches for features and short articles.
 See the market guide...

-Discover magazine is a publication educating readers on the newest issues in science, medicine and technology.
+Discover magazine educates readers on the newest issues in science, medicine and technology.
 Its readership is likely individuals in their early 40s looking for cutting-edge information.
-One thing that differentiates Discover from other science publications is its format: the stories are not so much news focused as they are narrative.
 See the market guide...

-Gastroenterology & Endoscopy News goes out free to every gastroenterologist in the United States, as well as to colorectal surgeons, GI nurses and other related health care providers.
-Feature articles typically run from 900 to 1,200 words.
-The editors are always looking for good stories across the gamut of GI practice, from endoscopy to hepatology.
+Gastroenterology & Endoscopy News is free to every gastroenterologist in the United States.
+Features typically run from 900 to 1,200 words.
+The editors are looking for stories about GI practice.
 See the market guide...